-What is an International Bank Account Number?
+What Is an International Bank Account Number (IBAN)?

-How Does an International Bank Account Number Work?
+How Does an IBAN Work?

 IBAN vs. SWIFT Code

-Both IBANs and SWIFT (aka Society of Worldwide Interbank Financial Telecommunications) codes are globally recognized and accepted banking transfer identifiers.
+Both IBANs and SWIFT codes (aka Society of Worldwide Interbank Financial Telecommunications) are globally recognized and accepted banking transfer identifiers.
 They play a part in making sure a transfer goes through successfully, and they help keep international finance running smoothly.

 They are not, however, the same set of digits.
 The main difference between an IBAN and a SWIFT code lies in what they identify.
 Whereas a SWIFT code identifies the financial institution, the IBAN points to a specific bank account.
 Both work in tandem to help a transaction proceed.